 whether the fire was an accident…or arson.
 As Berendt tries to find the answer,

-he is lulled into the stories that make up the various residents of the city as told by:
+he is lulled into the stories of the various residents of the city as told by:

 · The Rat Man of Treviso.